Health Care Social Work in California

 California’s Requirements for Becoming a Health Care Social Worker

-Becoming a health care social worker in California typically requires a bachelor’s degree or master’s degree in social work from an accredited institution, a license in clinical social work, and relevant field experience.
+Becoming a health care social worker in California typically requires a bachelor’s degree or master’s degree in social work from an accredited institution, and relevant field experience.
+Some positions may require the social worker have earned their LCSW license.

 Education